alphagov/paas-tech-docs/source/documentation/monitoring_apps/metrics.md

 #### Available Memory

 How much memory the virtual machine your database is running on has remaining.
-Unexpectedly low values may indicate you need to optimise your database queries or upgrade your service plan.
+Persistently low values may indicate you need to optimise your database queries or upgrade your service plan.

 #### Read and write operations per second

 How many read and write operations per second (IOPS) your database is performing per second.
-Databases have a limit of 3 IOPS per gigabyte of database hard disk size.
+Databases have a limit of 3 IOPS per gigabyte of database hard disk space.
+This limit applies to the sum of the read and write operations.
 For example, a 100 gigabyte database has a 300 IOPS limit.
 If your database is close to its IOPS limit, you can upgrade your service plan.

 See the [documentation on Amazon RDS database instance storage](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_Storage.html#CHAP_Storage.IO.Credits) for more information.